ChristilawD/AWS_CloudFormation/README.md

 ## SSMAgent_cf.yaml

-This template was built to help automate (to a degree) the creation of a Systems Manager maintenace window and jobs to update the SSM agent installed on variuos machines.
+This template was built to help automate (to a degree) the creation of a Systems Manager Maintenace Window and jobs to update the SSM Agents installed on variuos machines.
 This template should work in Windows and Linux distro's, but only tested on Windows.
-The Dpocument used to build this schedule is an AWS Supplied Document that work with both platforms.
+The Document used to build this schedule is an AWS Supplied Document that work with both platforms.

 ### Current Issues